morganstanley/hobbes/doc/en/language/types.rst

   > :t [1..4]
   [int]

-We can take this further and generate *iinfinite* sequences by leaving the upper bound open:
+We can take this further and generate *infinite* sequences by leaving the upper bound open:

 ::